justinjiajia/bigdata_lab/spark_details/pyspypark_launch_main_1st.md

            - [loadPropertiesFile()](https://github.com/apache/spark/blob/master/launcher/src/main/java/org/apache/spark/launcher/AbstractCommandBuilder.java#L286C3-L311C4): load configurations from a file specified via the command line option `--properties-file` or the *spark-defaults.conf* file under the Spark configuration directory. [`DEFAULT_PROPERTIES_FILE`](https://github.com/apache/spark/blob/master/launcher/src/main/java/org/apache/spark/launcher/CommandBuilderUtils.java#L31) is a constant with the value of `"spark-defaults.conf"`.

-           - Add to `effectiveConfig` all configurations specifed by the properties file and an additional one with the key `"spark.driver.defaultExtraClassPath"` and the value `"hive-jackson/*"` if no such an entry is specified in the properties file.
+           - Add to `effectiveConfig` all configurations specified by the properties file and an additional one with the key `"spark.driver.defaultExtraClassPath"` and the value `"hive-jackson/*"` if no such an entry is present in the properties file.

               - No entry with the name `"spark.driver.defaultExtraClassPath"` in */usr/lib/spark/conf/spark-defaults.conf* on an EMR instance.